Richard Swinefield: Rise in the Church

+When Cantilupe was excommunicated by the Archbishop of Canterbury, John Peckham, Swinefield travelled to Rome on 26 January 1282 to plead his mentor's case to the Pope.
+Cantilupe died on the journey, and his remains were brought back to Hereford Cathedral by Swinefield.

 Episcopate

-Richard Swinefield was elected to the see of Hereford, or bishopric, on 1 October 1282.
-The election was confirmed by John Peckham, the Archbishop of Canterbury on 31 December 1282, and he entered into possession of the spiritualities and temporalities, or the ecclesiastical and lay income producing properties, of the see by 8 January 1293.
+Swinefield was elected to the see of Hereford, or bishopric, on 1 October 1282.
+The election was confirmed by John Peckham, the Archbishop of Canterbury on 31 December 1282, and he entered into possession of the spiritualities and temporalities, or the ecclesiastical and lay income-producing properties, of the see by 8 January 1293.
 He was consecrated on 7 March 1283.